-If we were to re-order the Recommended List in terms of Septoria resistance rather than UK yield potential, the KWS Extase would top the chart:
+If we were to re-order the Recommended List in terms of Septoria resistance rather than UK yield potential, then KWS Extase would rank very highly.

-Ranking of winter wheat varieties with a score of 6 and above on UK 2021/22 RL
+Ranking of winter wheat varieties with a score of 6 and above on UK 2024/25 RL

-At 8.0, KWS Extase offers an exciting new level of resistance to Septoria - it will therefore be a key variety on your farm this year and beyond.
+KWS Extase was also the first variety to have a Septoria score over an 8 on the market.
+The variety offers an exciting new level of resistance to Septoria - it will therefore be a key variety on your farm this year and beyond.